AliNisarAhmed/my-notes/Data Intensive Applications/7 - Transactions.md

 4. After a transaction has acquired the lock, it must continue to hold the lock until the end of the transaction (commit or abort).
     - Two phase meaning: "acquire the locks" -> do work -> "release the locks"

+_Deadlocks_ may occur (when tX A is stuck waiting for tX B to release its lock, and vice versa)
+- DBs usually auto detect deadlocks b/w tXs and aborts one of them

 The big downside of 2PL is performance.
 - This is partly due to the overhead of acquiring and releasing all those locks, but more importantly due to reduced concurrency.
     - By design, if two concurrent transactions try to do anything that may in any way result in a race condition, one has to wait for the other to complete.

+2PL uses either
+- predicate locks
+    - works similar to shared/exclusive locks, but rather than belonging to a particular object (e.g. 1 row in a table), it belongs to all objets that match some search condition
+    - Performance is not that good, if there are many locks by active tXs, checking for matching locks becomes time consuming
+- Index-range locks
+    - an approximation of search condition is attached to one of the indexes in the db.
+    - if another tX wants to insert, update or delete, it will have to update the same part of the index, and while doing it, will encounter shared lock, and thus will be forced to wait

 ## Serializable Snapshot Isolation (SSI)